3D printing: Stringing, retraction, dry storage

 Error 3: Stringing only with specific material or color

-Error 4: No improvement despite adjusting settings
+Error 4: No improvement despite adjustments

 Material and Hardware Adjustments